FAIMS/FAIMS2-Documentation/docs/Install+and+Run+the+FAIMS+Server.md

 1. Yes > Install Ubuntu 16.04 Desktop (if running on a laptop) or Server (if you're comfortable with the command line).
 Do not install on a virtual machine.
-Continue to [Step
+Continue to [Step 2].
-    2]

-2. No > Consider purchasing a pre-configured FAIMS Server in a box (tablets, computer and more in a box with FAIMS logo on top)
+2. No > Consider purchasing a pre-configured FAIMS Server in a box (tablets, computer and more in a box with FAIMS logo on top).

 3. No > Contact us to help us beta test our virtualbox image.